Call of Duty: Modern Warfare 3: Release

 As early as late October, reports were already surfacing about copies being sold early to people with gameplay videos uploaded online.
 On November 3, 2011, it was reported that copies of the game were already being sold early in the United States.
 K-Mart had already started selling copies of the game before its scheduled release date with copies already appearing on eBay and Craigslist.
-This was due to an error made by one of the shipping companies that told K-mart to sell copies of the game immediately after receiving the shipments.
+This was due to an error made by one of the shipping companies that told Walmart to sell copies of the game immediately after receiving the shipments.
 However, Activision contacted K-mart about this and had the issue resolved.

 French site TF1 News reported that a truck suffered a collision with a car on November 6, 2011, in Créteil, south Paris, before two masked individuals emerged from the car.
 The criminals reportedly used tear gas to neutralize the truck drivers before hopping in and making off with the video game shipment said to be worth 400,000 Euros.
 A separate report said the truck contained a delivery of 6000 copies of Modern Warfare 3.

 Shortly after the game's release, a man from Aurora, Colorado who did not receive a copy of the game at his local Best Buy, despite pre-ordering it, claimed to be so angry that he "could blow this place up".
 He was also reported as having threatened to shoot employees once they left the store.
 Lomon Sar, age 31, was issued a citation and court summons by police responding to the disturbance.
+The game was released for OS X on May 20, 2014.